Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 According to SAMHSA, the Substance Abuse and Mental Health Services Administration, a master’s degree should qualify therapists for licensure as both clinical SUD counselors and as supervisors and independent practitioners.

-Even in states where a master’s degree is not a firm requirement for substance abuse counselor licensing, it often can be used to reduce the number of practice hours you are required to have for a particular license level.
-This makes it an effective path to both initial certification for career changers and advanced licensure for those already working in a human services field.
+Even in states where a master’s degree is not a firm requirement for substance abuse counselor licensing, it can often be used to reduce the number of practice hours you are required to have for a particular license level.
+This makes it a valuable path to both initial certification for career changers and advanced licensure for those already working in a human services field.

 In these states, a master’s degree is a requirement for independent substance use disorder counselor and supervisor licensing: